munificent/craftinginterpreters/book/compiling-expressions.md

 But if your goal is just to implement a language and get it in front of users, almost all of that stuff doesn't matter.
-It's really easy to get worked up by the enthusiasm of the people who *are* into it and think that your front end *needs* some whiz-bang generated combinator parser factory thing.
+It's really easy to get worked up by the enthusiasm of the people who *are* into it and think that your front end *needs* some whiz-bang generated combinator-parser-factory thing.
 I've seen people burn tons of time writing and rewriting their parser using whatever today's hot library or technique is.